 Excerpted from “Be Mindful of God’s Will in Order to Attain Perfection” in The Word Appears in the Flesh

 When something happens to you that has no bearing on your notions, you are able to carry on eating and drinking the words of God and performing your duty as normal.
-But when something happens that conflicts with your notions, and is incongruous with them, how do you resolve them?
+But when something happens that conflicts with your notions, and goes beyond them, and that causes contradictions to arise, how do you resolve them?
 Do you give free rein to your notions and let them run their course, or do you deal with them, try to contain them, and forsake them?
-There are some people with notions who not only do not put them aside, but seek out others to spread them to.
-They look for a chance to give vent to these notions, and try to justify themselves: “You say that everything God does has meaning, but as far as I can tell, there is no meaning in what happened.
+There are some people who have notions when they encounter an issue, who not only do not put them aside, but seek out others to spread them to.
+They look for a chance to give vent to these notions, so that others can have these notions, too.
+Some try to justify themselves: “You say that everything God does has meaning, but as far as I can tell, there is no meaning in what happened.
 This is at odds with the truth, and when I encounter things that are at odds with the truth, I have to say something, I have to stand up for righteousness!”
 Is such behavior appropriate?
 What should you do to follow the right path?
 There are some people with notions who think things over and realize that their relationship with God is not normal, that misunderstandings about God have arisen within them, and their having such notions is a serious problem.
 They think that, if their notions are not solved, they could be in a lot of danger, and they may become liable to resist, doubt, and even turn their back on God.
 They therefore pray to God, and put aside their notions.
 First they refute their own fallacious viewpoints, and then they seek the truth.
 As a result, as time goes by, though they may not have fully dissected their notions, or completely put them aside and resolved them, the truth directs their thoughts and behavior from within, and it also guides them in their performance of their duty, so their duty is not affected.
 It may be that a day comes when something happens to them and their notions are resolved.
 Is this not the correct way to practice?
 Some people may be somewhat disgruntled with an arrangement God has made for them, or with something God has done, which engenders notions in them, and they subsequently become apathetic about performing their duty, and do not perform it properly.
 They constantly exist in a kind of negative state, with resistance, dissatisfaction, and resentment in their hearts.
 Is such behavior correct?
 Are such things easy to solve?
-Say, for example, you think yourself very smart, and then I say you do not understand spiritual matters.
+Say, for example, you think yourself very smart, and then I say you are foolish and do not understand spiritual matters.
 Hearing this makes you angry and antagonistic: “No one would dare say I do not understand spiritual matters.
 Today is the first time I’ve heard that.
 I cannot accept these words.
 Could I lead the church if I did not understand spiritual matters?
 Could I do such great work?”
-There is a conflict between your own assessment of yourself and what God says about you—so what should be done?
+A conflict arises, yes?
+So what should be done?
 Is it easy for people to reflect on themselves when such things happen to them?
 What kind of people are able to reflect on themselves?
 People who accept and seek the truth.
 First, you must refute yourself.
-Even if you lack an accurate knowledge of yourself, and are incapable of evaluating yourself accurately, as soon as you hear God say that you do not understand spiritual matters—which is God’s definition regarding your nature and essence—you must embrace these words as the truth, and apply them to yourself, even if you think differently.
+Even if you lack an accurate knowledge of yourself, and cannot sense whether you are right or wrong, or you have some degree of ignorance, as soon as you hear God say that you are foolish and do not understand spiritual matters, though you are not aware of it yourself, this is God’s definition regarding your nature essence—you must embrace these words as the truth, and apply them to yourself, even if you think differently.
 Afterward, while working and interacting with others, through comparing yourself with them, you see that not only do you not understand spiritual matters, but you are also very ignorant.
 Having discovered that you have a serious problem, are you not able to completely accept what God said?
-You must accept everything God says.
-First accept it from the perspective of a rule, definition, or concept, and then think of a way to apply it to yourself in your actual life, think of a means to know and experience it.
-When you experience thus, as time goes on, you will come to have the correct evaluation of yourself—and will you, then, still have misunderstandings about God?
+You must accept these words.
+First accept them as a rule, a definition, or a concept, and then think of a way to apply it to yourself in your actual life, think of a means to know and experience it.
+As time goes on, you will come to have the correct evaluation of yourself.
+Will you then still have misunderstandings about God?
 When there is no disagreement between you and God on this matter, will you still be capable of objecting to God’s assessment of you?
 You will accept it and cease to disobey.
 If you are able to accept the truth and fully understand this matter, you will take a step forward; if you do not accept it, you will forever remain stuck where you are, and will not make any progress.

 Excerpted from “Only by Resolving One’s Notions Can One Enter the Right Track of Believing in God (1)” in Records of Christ’s Talks

 When people give rise to misunderstandings and notions about God, they first must acknowledge that God is the truth and that people do not have the truth, and it is certainly they who are mistaken.
 Is this a kind of formality?
-If you only adopt this practice superficially, as a formality, then can you come to know your own mistakes?
+If you only adopt this practice as a formality, superficially, then can you come to know your own mistakes?
 Never.
 It takes several steps.
 First, you must determine whether your actions are in line with principles.
-Do not look at your intentions at first; there are times when your intentions are correct but the principles you practice are wrong.
+Do not look at your intents at first; there are times when your intents are correct but the principles you practice are wrong.
 Why do I say the principles you practice are wrong?
 You may have sought, but perhaps you have no understanding at all of what principles are; perhaps you have not sought at all, and have based your actions solely on your good intentions and enthusiasm, and on your imagination and experience, and you have therefore made a mistake.
 Can you imagine that?
 When you fail to anticipate something, you make a mistake—and have you not then been exposed?
 Once you are exposed, if you keep competing with God, then how are you mistaken?
-(You are mistaken in insisting you are right, rather than acknowledging that God is right.)
-Therein lies your mistake.
 Your greatest mistake was not that you did something wrong and violated the principles, thereby causing a loss or other consequences, but that, having done something wrong, you yet persist and cannot acknowledge your error; you still resisted God with your notions and imaginings, denying that His work was right.
 This was your greatest and most serious mistake.
 Why would such a state in a person be one of resistance to God?
 Whether or not people recognize that everything God does and His sovereignty are right, and what their significance is, if they cannot first recognize that they themselves are wrong, then their state is one of resistance against God.
 What is to be done to rectify this state?
 Seeking God’s will, as has been mentioned, is not so practical for people.
 Some say, “If seeking isn’t so practical, then does that mean it isn’t necessary, and that there’s no need to seek what can be sought and understood?
 I can just skip that step.”
 Will this do?
 Is one who acts in this manner not beyond saving?
 Such people are really skewed and erroneous in their interpretations.
-Seeking God’s will is a somewhat roundabout task for people; if they wish to take a more realistic shortcut, then they should start by denying themselves, setting themselves aside, knowing that their actions are wrong and not in line with the truth, and then seeking the principles of the truth.
+Seeking God’s will is a somewhat roundabout task for people; if they wish to take a more realistic shortcut, then they should start by denying themselves, setting themselves aside, knowing that their actions are wrong and not in line with the truth, and then seeking the truth principle.
 These are the steps.
 They may seem simple, yet putting them into practice presents many difficulties, for humans have corrupt dispositions as well as all manner of imaginings, all manner of demands, and they have desires, as well, all of which interfere with people denying themselves and setting themselves down.
 These are not easy things to do.

 Excerpted from “Only by Resolving One’s Notions Can One Enter the Right Track of Believing in God (3)” in Records of Christ’s Talks